d-lynch95/Portfolio-1-GreatOceanRoadsters/README.md

 - The styling for the CTA anchor tags on the index page was taken from [FreeCodeCamp](https://www.freecodecamp.org/news/html-button-link-code-examples-how-to-make-html-hyperlinks-using-the-href-attribute-on-tags/)

 - The aria-label for the nav menu was formatted using information from [Acede-web](https://www.accede-web.com/en/guidelines/rich-interface-components/hamburger-menu/)

+ - I received help on the bug related to the form method attribute from 'Sean Young Alumni' on slack.

 <!--
 ## Other General Project Advice